 Consider which applications are crucial for the organization to produce revenue or are essential to business continuity?

 What data can’t your customers do without?
 What’s vital that you running your internal accounting and finances?
 What is actually required for compliance?
-Now, create a list in climbing lower to determine your DR recovery sequence.
-This really is really the gown wedding wedding rehearsal for that performance.
+Now, create a list in climbing lower to determine your disaster recovery solutions.
+This really is the gown wedding wedding rehearsal for that performance.
 It will make the “what is was that” factor diminish significantly.

 - Generate a Time For You To Recover Objective (RTO) for each function.